Holocaust Memorial Day

 - For books that explore the events surrounding the Holocaust, see BookTrust’s booklists for UKS2 and teenagers.

-- Find teaching notes for UKS2 and KS3 from the experts at Just Imagine to accompany Michael Rosen’s The Missing: The True Story of My Family in World War II here.
-You can also listen to Michael talking about the book on this In the Reading Corner podcast.
+- Download free teaching notes created by Just Imagine to accompany Michael Rosen’s The Missing: The True Story of My Family in World War II.
+You can also listen to Michael talking about the book on this In the Reading Corner podcast for teachers and librarians.

 - The National Holocaust Centre and Museum has developed a free app for iPad that follows the journey of Leo, a young German Jewish boy living in 1930s Berlin.
 The app is aimed at children aged 9+ and there are accompanying lesson plans.

-- The Holocaust Educational Trust offers free resources to support both primary and secondary teachers, including their flagship resource Exploring the Holocaust for KS3/S2 pupils
+- The Holocaust Educational Trust offers free resources to support both primary and secondary teachers, including their flagship resource Exploring the Holocaust for pupils aged 11-14.

 - LGfL, working with partner organisations such as The Wiener Holocaust Library, has created a portfolio of resources to support the delivery of Holocaust Education.